-- 2 In the Solution to use area select one of the solutions near 2730 Hz from the Eigenfrequency list. - 3 Click the Isosurface tab, and type 10 in the edit field for isosurface levels under Number of levels.
-From the Colormap list select cool, then click Apply. - 4 Click the Headlight button on the Camera toolbar. - 5 Try some of the different eigenfrequencies by selecting the corresponding eigenfrequencies on the General page of the Plot Parameters dialog box.
+- 3 In the Solution to use area, select one of the solutions near 2730 Hz from the Eigenfrequency list. - 4 Click the Isosurface tab.
+In the edit field for isosurface levels under Number of levels, type 10.
+From the Colormap list select hot, then click Apply. - 5 Click the Headlight button on the Camera toolbar. - 6 Return to the General page and try a few different eigenmodes by selecting the corresponding eigenfrequencies, clicking Apply to generate each plot.